SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Our Datasets

 Satellite-derived soil moisture data were downloaded from the ESA-CCI soil moisture initiative \cite{Dorigo2011, Wagner2012, Liu2011, Liu2012}.
 The ESA-CCI soil moisture data are collected in a raster format and have an original spatial resolution of $0.25 \times 0.25$ lat-lon degrees (about $27 \times 27$ km).
 Fig.~\ref{fig-sat} portrays a satellite collecting raster data.
 Each pixel in the raster file corresponds to a square of land and contains the satellite-derived soil moisture value for that land surface.
 The value is a ratio (between 0 and 1), the number of m\textsuperscript{3} of water per m\textsuperscript{3} of surface soil, where 0 indicates dry soil and 1 indicates water-saturated soil.
 This dataset is representative for the first 0 to 5 cm of soil surface \cite{Hirschi2014}.
 The original temporal scale of the ESA-CCI is daily, but for this study we move from daily to monthly time steps by averaging all daily values in a given pixel across an entire month.

-Our topography dataset, represented by multiple terrain parameters, is based on digital surface models (DSM), which are available at several resolutions and are useful to represent multiple terrain characteristics \cite{Nelson2009}.
+Our topography dataset, consisting of multiple terrain parameters, is based on DSMs, which are available at several resolutions and are useful to represent multiple terrain characteristics \cite{Nelson2009}.
 Topography is an important factor affecting water distribution in soils since it directly affects overland flow and solar radiation rates \cite{Moore1991, Wilson2012, Tadono2014}.
 DSMs are the main inputs of geomorphometry, which is the science of quantitative land-surface analysis \cite{Pike2009}.
 The influence of topography on soil moisture prompts its present inclusion in soil moisture downscaling.

-To define the spatial limits of our soil moisture prediction product, we use the 2011 update of the Commission for Environmental Cooperation (CEC) ecoregion dataset, developed jointly by Mexico, the United States and Canada, based on the analysis of ecosystem elements such as geology, physiography, vegetation, climate, soils, land use, wildlife, and hydrology \cite{CEC2009}.
-This approach divides North America into polygon-based ecoregions at three levels, which range from Level~I, (Fig.~\ref{fig-lvl1}) to Level~III and describe the similarity in the type, quality, and quantity of environmental parameters within the region.
+To define the spatial limits of our soil moisture prediction, we use the 2011 update of the Commission for Environmental Cooperation (CEC) ecoregion dataset, developed jointly by Mexico, the United States, and Canada and based on the analysis of ecosystem elements such as geology, physiography, vegetation, climate, soils, land use, wildlife, and hydrology \cite{CEC2009}.
+This approach divides North America into polygon-based ecoregions at three levels, which range from Level~I (Fig.~\ref{fig-lvl1}), to Level~III and describe the similarity in the type, quality, and quantity of environmental parameters within the region.
 That is, Level~I regions are larger and more general and Level~III regions are smaller and more specific.